nik-suri/ocaml-interpreter/writeup.md

 One aspect of my match statements in eval_l that is different from my match statements in eval\_d is how I separate the Val and Closure match.
-In eval_d, only the overarching environment ever matters.
+In eval_d, I only want to evaluate inside of the overarching environment.
 I never deal with a Closure.
 So, whether I run into a Val or Closure does not matter.
 I only want to extract an expression.
 Thus I match as follows:

 ```ocaml
 (match eval_l e1 env with